Part 2: Calibration & Imaging of J1849+3024

 execfile('NME_J1849_skeleton.py')

-• If you are having errors, compare your input to step 1 in NME_J1849.py to see where you went wrong.
-Often it's just due to a missing comma or incorrect indenting.
+• If you encounter errors, compare your input to step 1 in NME_J1849.py to identify where you went wrong.
+It's often just a matter of a missing comma or incorrect indentation.

 3D.
 CLEANing in tclean